 Pursuant to Regulation 26(3) of the Listing Regulations all the Directors of theCompany have affirmed compliance with the Code of Conduct of the Company.

-As at March 31 2018 the Company has the following Key Managerial Personnel:
+As at March 31 2020 the Company has the following Key Managerial Personnel:

-2) Mr. Raamdeo Agarawal - Joint Managing Director
+2) Mr. Navin Agarwal - Managing Director

 4) Mr. Shalibhadra Shah - Chief Financial Officer

 5) Mr. Kailash Purohit - Company Secretary & Compliance Officer

 Section 178 of the Act and Regulation 19 read with Part D of Schedule II of the ListingRegulations as amended from time to time requires the Nomination and RemunerationCommittee ("NRC") to formulate a Policy relating to the remuneration for theDirectors Key Managerial Personnel ("KMP") Senior Management and otheremployees of the Company and recommend the same for approval of the Board.

-Accordingly in compliance to provisions to the aforesaidprovisions the Nomination andRemuneration Policy ofthe Company is available on the website of the Company at http://motilaloswalgroup.com/Downloads/IR/724496156Nomination-and-Remuneration-Policv.pdf.The salient features of the Policy are given below:-
+Accordingly in compliance to provisions to the aforesaidprovisions the Nomination andRemuneration Policy ofthe Company is available on the website of the Company athttps://www.motilaloswalgroup.com/Downloads/IR/724496156Nomination-and-Remuneration-Policv.pdf.The salient features of the Policy are given below:-

 Appointment criteria and qualifications:

 2. A person should possess adequate qualification expertise and experience for theposition he/she is considered for appointment.
 The Committee has discretion to decidewhether qualification expertise and experience possessed by a person aresufficient/satisfactory for the concerned position.

 3. The Company shall not appoint or continue the employment of any person as ManagingDirector/Whole-time Director/ Manager who has attained the age of seventy years.

 Provided that the term of the person holding this position may be extended beyond theage of seventy years with the approval of shareholders by passing a special resolutionbased on the explanatory statement annexed to the notice for such motion indicating thejustification for extension of appointment beyond seventy years.